Skip to main content

 A globally-scoped Data Provider’s controls, on the other hand, will be shown on a panel that summarizes them all in a single selectable element, that will let you see all their controls at once.

-Keep in mind that any updates on a global Data Provider —such as changing a Collection, or syncing a Data Connector— will always affect every element bound to it, no matter the Overlay that is selected at the moment.
+Keep in mind that any updates on a global Data Provider —such as changing a Collection, or syncing a Data Connector— will affect all bound elements, regardless of the selected Overlay.

 What is global scope useful for?

-Global Data Providers are especially useful when you have a lot of Graphic elements scattered among different Overlays or Scenes, using the same data source, and need to be in sync both for quick operation and easy reusability.
+Global Data Providers are ideal when multiple Graphics elements across different Overlays or Scenes need to use the same data source and stay synchronized for quick operation and reusability.

 • Select the (local) Data Provider